Tricks For Making A Better Italian Sausage Sandwich

 The classic Italian Sausage Sandwich is grilled and topped with griddle fried onions and sweet peppers, and often anointed with giardiniera, a spicy hot blend of chopped hot peppers, carrots, cauliflower, celery, olives, herbs, salt and pepper, all packed in oil and/or vinegar.
 Some places offer it with a marinara sauce and melted mozzarella.

 For an off the wall variation on the theme, try my inside-out Italian Sausage Bomb, a meatloaf made from Italian Sausage and stuffed inside with the usual toppings.
+And if you feel ambitious, you can make your own Italian sausage from scratch and customize it to your tastes.

 The Classic Italian Sassidge Sangwitch